RandyWilkinsASU/ddm-textbook-summer-2019/instructions.md

 ## (2) Summaries (approximately 0.5 pages each)

-Provide summaries of key arguments and insights provided in each chapter or article you were responsible for.
+Provide summaries of key arguments and insights provided in each chapter.
 This should be short, typically about half a page.

-Summaries will vary by content - sometime content is best organized with a few paragraphs of text, others with itemized lists, and in other cases you might want to include graphics or diagrams illustrate content.
+Summary format will vary by content - sometime material is best organized with a few paragraphs of text, others with itemized lists, and in other cases you might want to include graphics or diagrams illustrate content.

 ---